mattaylor/elvis/readme.md

 # Elvis

-The `elvis` package implements a three operators for working with `truthy` values.
+The `elvis` package implements a 'truthy', 'ternary' and a 'coalesce' operator to Nim as syntactic sugar for working with conditional expressions.

 ### Truthy operator : `?`